fsoubes/FilterRank/Manuscript.md

 # 1.Introduction

+From a cosmic point of view the earth might not seem of any particular interest.
+However from a terrestrial point of view, the pale blue dot is represented by all kinds of forms, shapes, colors and textures.
+With the development of devices it became possible to immortalize those traits and store them in multiples databases to treat them.
+Furthermore, it's not that simple to obtain perfect images due to the noise that comes from it.
+Image noise is random variation of brightness or color information in images.
+Image processing is a method to perform some operations on an image, in order to extract useful information from it.
+This field incorporates multitudes of methods coming from algorithms helping to reduce noises.

 # 2.Material & Methods

 In this section will be presented the algorithms used for median, min, max et variance filtering in image processing.
 Images will be considered to be matrix of n X m pixels of value g.